InjectiveLabs/chainlink-injective/README.md

 > docker logs -f test_chainlink-node_1
 ```

-The credentials for Chainlink Web UI are following:
+Open http://localhost:6688 in your browser to view the Chainlink Web UI.
+You can enter the following credentials:
 ```
 username: test@test
 password: test_test